Sign in

 1const initialState = { 2 user: null, 3 token: null, 4 isAuthenticated: false, 5};

 Reducers are functions that determine changes to an application's state.
-Actions are payloads of information that send data from your application to your store.
-Here's how you can create reducers and actions for the authentication slice:
+Actions are information payloads that send data from your application to your store.

 1export const authSlice = createSlice({ 2 name: 'auth', 3 initialState, 4 reducers: { 5 setUser(state, action) { 6 state.user = action.payload; 7 }, 8 setToken(state, action) { 9 state.token = action.payload; 10 }, 11 clearAuthState(state) { 12 state.user = null; 13 state.token = null; 14 state.isAuthenticated = false; 15 }, 16 authenticateUser(state, action) { 17 state.isAuthenticated = action.payload; 18 }, 19 }, 20}); 21 22export const { setUser, setToken, clearAuthState, authenticateUser } = authSlice.actions; 23export default authSlice.reducer;

-Implementing user authentication in a react redux app involves creating a login page and handling the login process, including form submission and state updates.
+Implementing user authentication in a React-Redux app involves creating a login page and handling the login process, including form submission and state updates.

-The login page is where users will enter their credentials to access your react app.
+The login page is where users enter their credentials to access your React app.
 It should include a login form with fields for the username and password.
-Here's an example of a login page using react hook form for form validation:

 1import React from 'react'; 2import { useForm } from 'react-hook-form'; 3 4const LoginPage = () => { 5 const { register, handleSubmit, errors } = useForm(); 6 7 const onSubmit = data => { 8 // Dispatch login action 9 }; 10 11 return ( 12 <div className="login-page"> 13 <form onSubmit={handleSubmit(onSubmit)}> 14 <div className="form-group"> 15 <label htmlFor="username">Username</label> 16 <input name="username" ref={register({ required: true })} /> 17 {errors.username && <p>Username is required</p>} 18 </div> 19 <div className="form-group"> 20 <label htmlFor="password">Password</label> 21 <input name="password" type="password" ref={register({ required: true })} /> 22 {errors.password && <p>Password is required</p>} 23 </div> 24 <button type="submit">Login</button> 25 </form> 26 </div> 27 ); 28}; 29 30export default LoginPage;